 Despite all of this, Riggan handled his treatment well, celebrating every new round of chemo with cake as a way to find something to be thankful for.
 This helped the family and made it seem like they were getting closer to the end goal of being cancer-free.
 It is hard to say how many rounds of chemo Riggan went through in those first six months but every single one was a little different.
 For the first few months, Riggan (in pre-school at that time) couldn’t attend school, but as soon as he was off isolation and his counts were high enough, he visited as much as he could.

 Summer came and Riggan was home and indoors for most of it in isolation.
 However, he was allowed to take one vacation to watch his daddy rodeo in Montana.
 On another round of steroids at the time, he requested a plain hamburger patty for EVERY single meal of the trip .
 Riggan’s dad has been a rodeo cowboy since he was in high school and Riggan definitely got that “cowboy gene.”
 We say that because never once has Riggan shed a tear when his port has been accessed.
 Never has he had trouble swallowing his pills.
 Never has he gotten sick from chemo.
-It really is amazing how good his little body has handled this and what an amazing brave attitude he has had throughout the process.
+It really is amazing how well his little body has handled this and what an amazing brave attitude he has had throughout the process.

 Now that Riggan is just three months away from the completion of his 3.5 year treatment, he is looking forward to not having to take medication every night, getting to play some contact sports, and having much more energy.
 Currently, Riggan is a lively, happy 1st grader who loves Minecraft, playing with legos, and playing with his friends.
 We are so thankful for how God has blessed and protected Riggan throughout this process, for the people and organizations like Mascots for a Cure that have come into our lives throughout the last three years, for the support of our community, for advances in medical research that allow children like Riggan to get better, and for good health and a long happy future ahead.